chartbeat-labs/wordpress/readme.txt

 = What is Chartbeat? =

-We’re a real-time data service used by everyone from Foursquare to FoxNews to your mom’s blog (well, someone’s mom’s blog, if not yours.)
+We’re a real-time data service used by everyone from Foursquare to Financial Times to your mom’s blog (well, someone’s mom’s blog, if not yours.)

 Use Chartbeat (and this plugin) to see how many people are on your site and what they’re up to while they’re there, so you can take smarter real-time actions.
 Check it out for yourself by playing with our [demo](http://chartbeat.com/demo/) and sign up for [a free trial](https://chartbeat.com/signup/)!